 \section{Discussion}

 The data in previous sections show results of what we believe is the first wafer-scale angle etch process using ion beam etching to fabricate triangular cross-section photonics in quantum-grade bulk 4H-SiC.
 Importantly, the etching process does not interfere with the optical properties of the photonic integrated color centers.
 This approach can be used to fabricate devices with a wide range of etch angles.
 Over a 5-inch wafer diameter, the variation in the etch rate and the etch angle is 5.4\% and 2.9\%, respectively, which can be countered by adjustments in the lithographic mask.
-In comparison, silicon carbide on insulator (SiCOI) approach quotes 1$\mu$m variation thickness across a 4-inch wafer \cite{lukin20204h}, which could potentially triple the device thickness across the wafer if fabricated in a unified process.
-Previous modeling results have shown that variation in etch angles of triangular photonic crystal cavities shifts the resonant wavelength of the cavity without significantly affecting the quality factor and the mode volume \cite{majety2021quantum}.
-The change in etch angle from the center to 2.5 inch away from the center results in a 1.2\% change in the resonant wavelength, and this can be compensated by including a variation of 1.6\% in the lattice constant within the mask design to counter this resonant wavelength shift.
-For triangular waveguides, a variation of 2.9\% in the etch angle does not significantly change the coupling efficiencies of the color center emission or the single-mode nature of these waveguides \cite{majety2021quantum, babin2022fabrication}.
-The variation in the etch rate does not play a significant role in the triangular device fabrication because it does not affect the shape of the device, but only the height of the undercut region.
+In comparison, the silicon carbide on insulator (SiCOI) approach quotes a variation of 1 $\mu$m in thickness across a 4-inch wafer \cite{lukin20204h}, which could potentially triple the device thickness across the wafer if fabricated in a unified process.